-- All clients under the age of 18 must have representation by a parent or legal guardian. - Parent or legal guardian must complete and sign all clinic forms related to consents for services, case history, and receipt or remission of other therapeutic/medical documentation, etc. - If client's representative is not a biological parent, legal documentation of guardianship must be provided. - Client information will not be released to any party unless specifically named by parent or legal guardian on the Speech and Hearing Clinic Consent for Services form.
+- All clients under the age of 18 must have representation by a parent or legal guardian. - Parent or legal guardian must complete and sign all clinic forms related to consents for services, case history, and receipt or remission of other therapeutic/medical documentation, etc. - Client information will not be released to any party unless specifically named by parent or legal guardian on the Speech & Hearing Clinic Consent for Services form.
 This includes written, electronic, and verbal information regarding reports, diagnosis, progress, attendance, etc. - Clients will not be released to any party other than parent/legal guardian unless specifically named on the Consent for Services form.